XingyanLiu/CAME/README.md

 # CAME
-Cross-species cell-type assignment and gene module extraction of single-cell RNA-seq by graph neural network embedding
+Cross-species cell-type assignment and gene module extraction of single-cell RNA-seq by graph neural network

 ### Testing the package
 To test the package, run the python file `test_pipeline.py`: